Scaling Servers On-Premise for High Availability

 Supported Linux OS

-All cluster servers must run the same version of the Linux OS as the PBX in High Availability (HA).
+• All servers in the HA cluster must run the exact same OS version as the PBX server.

 Preparing the Linux Host Machine for Installation